Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Size and Fit: Measure your dog’s chest girth and neck circumference before buying.
 A harness that fits incorrectly will not work properly and can cause chafing.
 Most harnesses include sizing charts — always measure before ordering.

-Pulling Strength: For light-to-moderate pullers, a basic front-clip harness like the PetSafe Easy Walk or Julius-K9 IDC Powerharness will work well.
+Pulling Strength: For light-to-moderate pullers, a basic front-clip harness, such as the PetSafe Easy Walk or Julius-K9 IDC Powerharness, will work well.
 For strong pullers, consider the Freedom No-Pull with its dual-clip system, or the Blue-9 Balance for a more secure fit.

 Activity Level: If you hike or run with your dog, prioritize durability and security.
 If you primarily walk in urban environments, comfort and visibility features like reflective trim become more important.